Don’t Let Em In Your House (5): Bonnamassa’s Castoff Gear Emporium

 So, during all this I came up with a plan to phone several of Nashville’s countless used guitar stores to inquire whether or not they would have any interest in placing one of my brand new amps on consignment at one of their shops.
 I really believed that might be the thing to break open the dam.

-Side note from Atlanta: Consignment sounds pretty straightforward, right?(sarcasm).
-A prior experience with reviewer from a magazine (rest his soul) who, many years back, had snuck the reviewed GR 1.6 onto a prominent Atlanta music store’s sales floor for consignment without my knowledge; after asking me how much I’d sell it to him for since he “loved it so much”.
+Side note from Atlanta: Consignment sounds like it should be pretty straightforward, right? (sarcasm).
+A prior experience with a reviewer who (rest his soul) many years back had snuck the GR 1.6 I sent him onto a prominent Atlanta music store sales floor for sale/on consignment without my knowledge; after he asked me how much I’d sell it to him for since he “loved it so much”.
 What was his “special price”?
-I happened to be in an unrelated chat room (SIGForum) where one of the members recognized me and stated that he had just played the amp in Atlanta.
+I happened to be in an unrelated chat room (SIGForum) at the time where one of the members recognized my name and stated that he had just played my GR1.6 amp in Atlanta and loved it.
 HAHA.
 Well, that one also gets it’s own post later on.
 The tangled webs…

 Back to Nashville: